-The tower was closed to public from 1979 to 1992 when it’s was mainly used as television transmission tower.
-When the Zizkov Tower was build in 1992, the Petrin tower was re-furbished and opened to the public again in 2002.
+The tower was closed to the public from 1979 to 1992 when it was mainly used as a television transmission tower.
+When the Zizkov Tower was built in 1992, the Petrin tower was re-furbished and opened to the public again in 2002.

 Is Petrin Lookout Tower worth visiting?

 Oh, that’s a tricky one!
 I’ve climbed the tower many times and I’ve always loved it and always enjoyed the views from the top.
 I also liked the exhibition under the tower.

 But, I made sure that I visited during off-peak hours and deliberately didn’t go up when it was very busy as all of this will make the visit a bit stressful.
 I would also recommend going up only when the weather and visibility is good, otherwise, you might not see much.

 The entrance price has recently increased to 220 CZK for adults or 150 CZK concession (children under 5 go free).
 If you want to use the lift it’s another 150 CZK or 50 CZK if you have a concession ticket.
 I guess that’s still OK, although it’s a much higher entrance fee than other viewing towers in Prague; as a comparison, you can have about 3-4 coffees for the same cost or a full lunch meal with soup in a non-touristy restaurant.